Now offering TeleTherapy!

 Having an objective person to listen to what you are going through and provide support can help alleviate symptoms that are getting in the way of enjoying your life.

-Cari Teran is a licensed Marriage and Family Therapist (MFC39271) who provides individual, couples and family therapy for children, adolescents and adults.
+Cari Teran is a licensed Marriage and Family Therapist (MFC39271) who provides individual, couples and family therapy for children, adolescents and adults, both in-office and through TeleHealth.

 Cari specializes in recovery from trauma or abuse, abduction reunification, relationship issues, depression, anxiety, bipolar/mood disorders, ADD/ADHD, parenting support, postpartum adjustment, and foster/adoption transitions.